 M.A.
 Indiana University

 Stephanie joined the Academy in January 2015.
-She is currently an adjunct professor of Voice at Middle Tennessee State University and formerly taught music education in both Murfreesboro City and Rutherford County schools.
+She is currently an adjunct professor of Voice at the Wright School of Music, Middle Tennessee State University and formerly taught music education in both Murfreesboro City and Rutherford County schools.
+Her students have been accepted to The Governor’s School of the Arts, Mid-State and All State honor choirs, and University Music and Theatre programs.
+Stephanie’s students can be seen at Dollywood, featured on “Today in Nashville”, and heard on live radio.
 Stephanie holds a bachelor’s degree in Vocal Performance from the University of West Florida as well as a Masters in Music Education from the prestigious Jacobs School of Music at Indiana University where she was a member of the Indiana University Opera.
 She has performed the role of Gretel in the opera Hansel and Gretel and has performed Mendelssohn’s Elijah at Carnegie Hall with vocal solos under the direction of world renowned baritone Sherill Milnes.
 Stephanie has also performed in such musicals as Sweeney Todd, Hello Dolly, Showboat, Lil’ Abner and many more.
 She is a member of the International award-winning TuneTown Show Chorus and a member of the National Association of Teachers of Singing.
 Her current students can be seen in lead roles in their high school productions, as well as in university and community theatre.

 Instructor of Guitar & Bass